-The Company is a venture capital firm specializing in cannabis.
-Domestic and international companies in the cannabis industry currently face obstacles in securing appropriate growth capital and strategic support.
-The Company's business strategy is to create shareholder value through the continued deployment of strategic capital throughout the global cannabis sector.
-The Company identifies strategic counterparties seeking financial and/or operating support, and aims to provide investor returns through dividends and capital appreciation, while also generating interest, lease and royalty income to finance employee compensation, professional fees and other general and administrative costs associated with operating the business to generate these returns.
-The Company intends to drive shareholder value by (i) continuing to provide operational support and build value for its Investees; and (ii) continuing to pursue and execute investments with domestic and international counterparties in various verticals across the cannabis value chain.
+Prior to the closing of the Arrangement, the Company was a venture capital firm specializing in cannabis.
+The Company's business strategy was to create shareholder value through the continued deployment of strategic capital throughout the global cannabis sector.
+The Company identified strategic counterparties that were seeking financial and/or operating support, and aimed to provide investor returns through dividends and capital appreciation, while also generating interest, lease and royalty income to finance employee compensation, professional fees and other general and administrative costs associated with operating the business to generate these returns.